Retire in Korea

 When we asked people living in Korea what life is like and how people spend their time, they said:

 "I am an expat wife and as such spend most evenings with our three children.
 It is rare for my husband to be home before 9pm so someone in a similar position to me has to be prepared to enjoy their own company and cope with all the homework too!
 By joining the above clubs and groups it's easy to develop a social network and be involved.
 We always have weekends together and try to visit somewhere different in Seoul.
 We enjoy our life here very much and even though I'm on my own a lot, I'm not lonely as such.
 By using prepaid calling cards, it's not expensive to ring Australia.
 We have cable TV and I enjoy reading so the nights are quickly occupied.
 For the men there is quite a lot more socialising after work than what we used to have at home, but that is part of the work ethic here.
-You set your own standards and guidelines," said one member in Seoul.
+You set your own standards and guidelines," said one retiree in Seoul.

 "Daejeon is the fifth largest city in Korea with a population of nearly 1.5 million people.
 It is known as the "Silicon Valley" of Korea and is the technology center of the country.
 It also has several major universities, including Chungnam National University and KAIST (the Korean equivalent to M.I.T.).
 The expat community is by and large employed in the EFL industry.
 Those who work in the EFL industry typically work less than 30 hours a week, so socializing is a high priority within the community.
 Korea in general has quite the nightlife culture and all-night drinking affairs are not uncommon, especially with the EFL teachers, because many of them work at private academies (hagwons) and don't begin their work until mid-afternoon.
 However, drinking isn't the only form of socializing in which the expat community participates.
 Many participate in sports such as football(soccer), rugby, basketball, volleyball, and ultimate frisbee.
 These activities range from being highly organized to "pick-up" style gatherings and usually occur on weekends.
 Other outdoor activities are also extremely popular, especially hiking and skiing (winter only).
 Other types of gatherings are popular too.
 Many expats socialize in the endless array of coffee shops that Daejeon has to offer.
 The Starbucks at the Timeworld Shopping Center in central Daejeon is heavily trafficked by foreigners.
 Idee Coffee, in the "old" downtown area, is an artsy place where many of the more independent-spirited expats commune.
 Idee is a popular place for expat art shows and a meeting place for the D.A.S.
-(Daejeon Art Solidarity)," remarked one retiree in Daejeon.
+(Daejeon Art Solidarity)," explained one retiree living in Daejeon.

 What do I need to know before retiring in Korea?